inception-project/pycaprio/docs/api/projects.md

 ```

 ### Create project
 Creates a project in INCEpTION.
-It requires the project's name and optionally the creator's username.
+It requires the project's name and optionally the project's title and the creator's username.
 If no `creator_name` is provided, pycaprio will use the one of the user that is currently logged in to the API.

 Example: